FREQUENTLY ASKED QUESTIONS

 Contract Watchdog has more advanced capabilities too, such as the ability to search your contracts for certain types of terms (i.e., compliance with law, or tariff pass-throughs).
 We'll cover those separately.

 Q6.
 How do I pay for Contract Watchdog's services?
+When do I get charged?

 Q7.
 I think a contract term is good.
 Contract Watchdog thinks it's bad.
 What gives?